K9 Officer Won't Go To Work Without Belly Rub

 Deputy Costin eventually convinced Jango to go to work with some positive reinforcement.

-The Anne Arundel County Sheriff’s Office shared the video last week, saying “A beautiful Spring day makes the best Deputies want to play hooky!!
+The Anne Arundel County Sheriff’s Office shared the video last week, saying, “A beautiful Spring day makes the best Deputies want to play hooky!!
 Yes we all love working at the Sheriff’s Office, but just like our human Deputies, when spring fever hits even our awesome K-9’s just want to go to the park and lie in the cool grass and maybe play a little catch….or um fetch!!”